Deybacsi/terminalbot/docs/install.md

 ﻿# How to install

-Install instructions was made for Ubuntu linux 18.04, but you can adopt it to any other *nix system easily.
+Below instructions were made for Ubuntu linux 18.04, but you can adopt it to any other *nix system easily.

 Tested on:
 - Ubuntu 18.04 x64